marcusoftnet/marcusoftnet.github.io/_posts/2014-10-14-easydayyesterday.md

 Now you say;

-> Aaaaah ... if we're going to change continuously ... how do we know that it's improvements?
+> Aah ... if we're going to change continuously ... how do we know that it's improvements?
 Or just change?

 First of all; most of us know.
 At least in the early stages of the improvement journey.
 After that we need a [true north](http://theleanedge.org/?p=3343), that a lot of Lean literature is talking about.